tunggsten/A-3D-Game-Engine-in-Pygame/README.md

 It's pretty janky but I added a basic physics engine you can use for collisions; there's no angular velocity or anything but it should work well enough for most things.
 Big thanks to @something12356 for help with the restitution mechanics!

 But yeah, if you want to then have a play around with it!
 You can run and look through sampleScene to see how everything works, and use it as a basis for your own game.
 If you make anything using this, don't hesitate to show me!
-I'd love to see what you guys make 👍
+I'd love to see what you guys can do 👍